clarkfitzg/course_planning/bigdata.md

     Their programs will be complete in the sense that they start with processing raw data, and finish with final summaries and results necessary for reports.
 - Summarize their approach and conclusions for a data analysis problem through technical written reports with appropriate graphics.
 - Apply standard statistical techniques suitable for big data, for example, dimension reduction, clustering algorithms, and text mining.
-- Identify and extract elements of interest from complex data sets, including tabular, hierarchical, streaming, and free text data.
+- Identify and extract elements of interest from complex data sets, including tabular, hierarchical, streaming, and text data.
 - Run programs on large data sets located on remote machines, which may include databases, remote compute clusters, and cloud services.
 - Implement basic data parallel programs.